Skip navigation

 Helen received her BA from Northumbria University and her MA from Durham University.
 She then returned to Northumbria, completing a PhD in collaboration with the Laurence Sterne Trust at Shandy Hall in 2014.
 She joined the faculty at Northumbria in 2012.

-As Deputy Director of Cultural Partnerships, Helen develops and supports the university’s relationships with key external partners, facilitating collaborative research, teaching, and community engagement with a range of galleries, museums, theatres, and a writing development organisation.
+As Director of Cultural Partnerships, Helen develops and supports the university’s relationships with key external partners, facilitating collaborative research, teaching, and community engagement with a range of galleries, museums, theatres, and a writing development organisation.
 Her portfolio includes overseeing research and impact activity with and across cultural partners.

 Having written her first monograph on Laurence Sterne (CUP, 2021) and co-edited Memoirs of a Woman of Pleasure (Broadview, 2018) and the correspondence of John Cleland (CUP, 2024), Helen is currently completing two projects on women and the history of the book, funded by the British Academy and a Katharine F. Pantzer Research Fellowship.